Ernyoke/ervin-szilagyi-static-site/src/articles/an-introduction-to-aws-batch.md

 ## Triggering a Batch Job

-There are several ways of triggering a batch job, since they are available as EventBridge targets.
-For our example, we could have a scheduled EventBridge rule which will invoke the job periodically.
+There are several ways to trigger batch jobs since they are available as EventBridge targets.
+For our example, we could have a scheduled EventBridge rule which could be invoked periodically.

-In order to make my life more easier and being able to debug the job, I opted to create a simple [Step Function](https://docs.aws.amazon.com/step-functions/latest/dg/welcome.html) that will invoke the batch job and report on its status.
+To make my life easier and be able to debug my job, I opted to create a simple [Step Function](https://docs.aws.amazon.com/step-functions/latest/dg/welcome.html).

 Step Functions are state machines used for serverless orchestration.
-They are a perfect candidate for invoking a batch job, offering a way to easily see and monitor the running state of it and last but not least report the finishing status of it.
-We can implement the states of a Step Function using in a JSON document.
+They are a perfect candidate for managing running jobs, offering a way to easily see and monitor the running state of the job and report the finishing status of it.
+We can implement the states of a Step Function using some JSON code.

 ```lang-hcl
 resource "aws_sfn_state_machine" "sfn_state_machine" {